-Book by Jul.
-31, 2019 to receive FREE ROUND-TRIP AIRFARE (Miami/Buenos Aires/Ushuaia and Falklands/Santiago/Miami).
+Book by Jan.
+15, 2019 to receive FREE ROUND-TRIP AIRFARE (Miami/Buenos Aires/Ushuaia and Falklands/Santiago/ Miami).
 Plus, we will cover your bar tab and tips to the crew.
 OPTIONAL EXTENSIONS Prior to your voyage, add two days in Buenos Aires.
 Add a four-day post-voyage extension to Easter Island.
-See page 45 or call for details.
+See page 43 or call for details.
 GLOBAL PERSPECTIVES GUEST SPEAKERS Travel with John Francis, former VP for Research, Conservation and Exploration at National Geographic, Mar.
 6, 2019, or oceanographer Dr. Joe MacInnis, Oct.
 23, 2019.
-Learn more at expeditions.com/experts NATIONAL GEOGRAPHIC PHOTOGRAPHERS Travel with Bertie Gregory, Oct.
+Learn more at expeditions.com/experts NATIONAL GEOGRAPHIC PHOTOGRAPHERS Travel with Jeff Mauritzen, Mar.
+6, 2019; or Bertie Gregory, Oct.
 23, 2019; or Pete McBride, Mar.
 6, 2020.

-ANTARCTICA, SOUTH GEORGIA & THE FALKLANDS 24 DAYS/21 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER, NATIONAL GEOGRAPHIC ENDURANCE, AND NATIONAL GEOGRAPHIC ORION PRICING FROM \$25,220 (See pages 46-51 for details.) his voyage has it all: the impossible beauty of Antarctic ice, the vast king penguin colonies of South Georgia, and the Falkland's amazing bird colonies.
-Traveling aboard one of our ice-class expedition ships National Geographic Explorer, National Geographic Endurance, or National Geographic Orion, spend five days discovering the Antarctic Peninsula.
-Stroll through lively crowds of penguins in stunning South Georgia, and hike the shores of the Falkland Islands.
-Experience boundless wildlife and captivating beauty as you venture into some of the planet's most unspoiled landscapes.
-FLY THE CROSSING!
+ANTARCTICA, SOUTH GEORGIA, AND THE FALKLANDS 24 DAYS/21 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER AND NATIONAL GEOGRAPHIC ORION PRICES FROM: \$25,120 to \$51,240 (See page 45 for complete National Geographic Explorer prices; see page 47 for National Geographic Orion prices.)
+Book by Jan.
+15, 2019 to guarantee prices for Nov.
+2020-Feb.
+2021 departures. his voyage has it all: the impossible beauty of Antarctic ice, the vast king penguin colonies of South Georgia, and the Falkland's amazing bird colonies.
+Traveling aboard one of our ice-class expedition ships National Geographic Explorer or

-Take advantage of a special opportunity aboard select departures of National Geographic Explorer and National Geographic Endurance-fly by private charter one-way to/from Santiago directly to the Royal Air Force base in the Falklands, allowing us to convert a day at sea into a day along the Antarctic Peninsula.
-Visit our website for details.
-EXPEDITION HIGHLIGHTS - ► Trace the story of Sir Ernest Shackleton's fateful journey aboard Endurance, and toast at his gravesite in South Georgia. - ► See three distinct regions, and benefit from our 50 years of experience here. - November departures on all ships offer the possibility to cross-country ski and snowshoe-on the frozen sea ice. - ► Two days prior in warm Buenos Aires or Santiago?
-Or time post-voyage at Easter Island or Iquazu Falls?
-Call to discuss options or visit expeditions.com/antarcticaext DAYS 1 AND 2: U.S./BUENOS AIRES, ARGENTINA (EXPLORER & ENDURANCE) OR SANTIAGO, CHILE (ORION) Depart on an overnight flight to Buenos Aires or Santiago.
+EXPEDITION HIGHLIGHTS - Trace the story of Sir Ernest Shackleton's fateful journey aboard Endurance, and toast at his gravesite in South Georgia. - See three distinct regions, and benefit from our 50 years of experience here. - November departures on both ships offer the possibility to cross-country ski and snowshoe-on the frozen sea ice. - Two days prior in warm Buenos Aires or Santiago?
+Or time post-voyage at Easter Island or Iguazu Falls?
+Call to discuss options or visit expeditions.com/antarcticaext FLY THE CROSSING!

+Take advantage of a special opportunity on the Nov.
+7, 2019 or Nov.
+8, 2020 voyage.
+Fly by private charter one-way from Santiago, Chile to the Royal Air Force base in the Falklands, where you will embark National Geographic Explorer allowing us to convert a day at sea into a day along the Antarctic Peninsula.
+For itinerary details, go to: expeditions.com/ flythecrossing Sculpted iceberg in Lindblad Cove, Antarctica.

+ANTARCTICA, SOUTH GEORGIA & THE FALKLANDS

+DAYS 1 AND 2: U.S./BUENOS

+AIRES, ARGENTINA (EXPLORER) OR SANTIAGO, CHILE (ORION) Depart on an overnight flight to Buenos Aires (Explorer) or Santiago (Orion).
 Settle into the Alvear Art Hotel (or similar) before seeing the city's Beaux-Arts palaces and the famous balcony associated with Eva Perón.
-Or check into the Mandarin Oriental Hotel (or similar) before our guided overview of this vibrant city backed by the inspiring Andes.
-(Day 2: L) DAY 3: FLY TO USHUAIA/EMBARK Fly to Ushuaia, the southernmost city in the world.
+Or check into the Hotel Santiago by Mandarin (or similar) before our guided overview of this vibrant city backed by the inspiring Andes.
+(Day 2: L)

+DAY 3: FLY TO USHUAIA/EMBARK

+Fly to Ushuaia, the southernmost city in the world.
 Enjoy lunch on a catamaran cruise of the Beagle Channel before embarking.
+(B,L,D)

-(B,L,D) DAY 4: AT SEA Settle in to shipboard life as we sail to Antarctica.
+DAY 4: AT SEA

+Settle in to shipboard life as we sail to Antarctica.
 Keep a lookout for albatross that glide alongside the ship.
 (B,L,D)